Skip to content

 Example 4 - Illegal use of local variable in function

 The example below demonstrates incorrect use of a local variable inside a function.
 Function rand_increment initializes a local variable temp in a superposition state, using prepare_state, and is subsequently entangled with the parameter qn.
 This makes it impossible to uncompute temp. temp is a local variable and therefore an uncomputation candidate.
-Passing it as argument to prepare_state is flagged as an error, because the parameter is not declared permutable.
+Passing it as argument to prepare_state is flagged as an error, because it is not a permutation.
 Note that if rand_increment would output temp instead of declaring it as a local variable, the function would be legal.

 qfunc rand_increment(qn: qnum) {